 Playing along to your favorite songs is much funner than playing just your guitar, that's why GuitarBackingTrack.com was created.
 You'll be able to download the guitar backing tracks to thousands of really famous songs.
 Some backing tracks are better, some are worse, as this is a community-based site as well, where people can send in their backing tracks.

 All right, that's my time, not it's your turn.
 Which sites did I miss?
-If you think there are any other guitar related websites which are TRULY great, leave them in the comments below.
+If you think there are any other guitar-related websites that are TRULY great, leave them in the comments below.
 Make sure you leave at least a 2 paragraph long description of why you think your proposed site should be on this list.